shoeper/seafile-docs/deploy/shibboleth_config_v6.3.md

 > This document is for Seafile Server version 6.3 or above, if the server version is lower than 6.3, please refer to [this document](https://manual.seafile.com/deploy/shibboleth_config.html).

 ## Overview

 [Shibboleth](https://shibboleth.net/) is a widely used single sign on (SSO) protocol.
-Seafile server (Community Edition >= 4.1.0, Pro Edition >= 4.0.6) supports authentication via Shibboleth.
+Seafile supports authentication via Shibboleth.
 It allows users from another organization to log in to Seafile without registering an account on the service provider.

 In this documentation, we assume the reader is familiar with Shibboleth installation and configuration.
 For introduction to Shibboleth concepts, please refer to https://wiki.shibboleth.net/confluence/display/SHIB2/UnderstandingShibboleth .

 Shibboleth Service Provider (SP) should be installed on the same server as the Seafile server.
 The official SP from https://shibboleth.net/ is implemented as an Apache module.
 The module handles all Shibboleth authentication details.
-Seafile server receives authentication information (username) from fastcgi.
+Seafile server receives authentication information (username) from HTTP request.
 The username then can be used as login name for the user.

 Seahub provides a special URL to handle Shibboleth login.
-The URL is `https://your-server/sso`.
+The URL is `https://your-seafile-domain/sso`.
 Only this URL needs to be configured under Shibboleth protection.
 All other URLs don't go through the Shibboleth module.
 The overall workflow for a user to login with Shibboleth is as follows:

-1. In the Seafile login page, there is a separate "Shibboleth" login button.
-When the user clicks the button, she/he will be redirected to `https://your-server/sso`.
+1. In the Seafile login page, there is a separate "Single Sign-On" login button.
+When the user clicks the button, she/he will be redirected to `https://your-seafile-domain/sso`.
 2. Since that URL is controlled by Shibboleth, the user will be redirected to IdP for login.
-After the user logs in, she/he will be redirected back to `https://your-server/sso`.
+After the user logs in, she/he will be redirected back to `https://your-seafile-domain/sso`.
 3. This time the Shibboleth module passes the request to Seahub.
-Seahub reads the user information from the request and brings the user to her/his home page.
+Seahub reads the user information from the request(`HTTP_REMOTE_USER` header)  and brings the user to her/his home page.
 4. All later access to Seahub will not pass through the Shibboleth module.
 Since Seahub keeps session information internally, the user doesn't need to login again until the session expires.

 Since Shibboleth support requires Apache, if you want to use Nginx, you need two servers, one for non-Shibboleth access, another configured with Apache to allow Shibboleth login.
 In a cluster environment, you can configure your load balancer to direct traffic to different server according to URL.
-Only the URL `https://your-server/sso` needs to be directed to Apache.
+Only the URL `https://your-seafile-domain/sso` needs to be directed to Apache.

 The configuration includes 3 steps: